Landlord Mitigation Reserve Program

 While the certificate does not negate the eligibility requirements established by each property, IHCDA encourages landlords to accept certificate holders when units are available within their property.

 - At least one felony on one’s record, with the charge having some relationship to prior SUD.

-- No pending charges or open cases for at least one year (12 months).
+- No new charges or open warrants for at least one year (12 months).

-- At least one year (12 months) of treatment and/or recovery
+- At least one year (12 months) of demonstrated treatment and/or recovery

 - Maintained good standing with any criminal justice entities including, but not limited to: parole, probation, work release, problem courts and house arrest.